-Global online alcohol retailer Paneco.com establishes Singapore presence as a gateway to the emerging markets in Asia.
+Global online alcohol retailer Paneco.com establishes Paneco.com.sg as its Singapore presence and a gateway to the emerging markets in Asia.

 One of the fastest growing online liquor retailers in the world, Paneco.com leapt onto the alcohol distribution scene in 2015 when it was first founded in Israel but quickly expanded to Columbia, Mexico and Panama in South America.
 That expansion to South America didn’t happen by chance; Paneco is backed by Duty Free Americas, owned by the Florida-based Falic Group, which itself operates some 180 duty-free shops around the world.